oblio360/hearthstone-blog/_posts/2015-10-15-hearthcraft-classic-neutral-legendaries.md

 Ragnaros is staple of midrange or control decks.
 He is a weird minion, more like a turret than an actual minion, since he cannot attack directly.
 Instead, at the end of the round he does 8 damage to a random enemy target.
-You can think of him as a [Demolisher](http://hearthstone.gamepedia.com/Demolisher) on steroids.
+You can think of him as a <a href="http://www.hearthpwn.com/cards/212-demolisher">Demolisher</a> on steroids.

 Ragnaros is the epitome of big threat: 8 mana for 8/8 stats, does 8 damage to a random enemy.
 In most situations he cannot be ignored so he is used as a sort of "timer".